static-frame/static-frame/doc/source/articles/upgrade.rst

 Now, after three years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.
 While, for some operations, StaticFrame is not yet as fast as Pandas, we often see StaticFrame out-perform Pandas in large-scale, real-world use cases.

-What follows are ten tips to aid Pandas users in transitioning to StaticFrame.
+What follows are ten reasons to try StaticFrame instead of Pandas for your next project.
+Of course, as the primary author of SaticFrame, I am biased: I think you might find some reasons to not use Pandas.

 While Pandas users will find many familiar idioms, there are significant differences.

-All examples use StaticFrame 0.6.20 or later and import with the following convention:
+All examples use Pandas 1.0.3 and StaticFrame 0.6.20.
+Imports use the following convention:

+>>> import pandas as pd
 >>> import static_frame as sf